 Wright-Fisher model with selection for epistatic QTLs

-We use an individual based Wright-Fisher model to investigate the effect of epistatic interactions in the inter-chromosomal LD in our selection experiment.
+We used an individual based Wright-Fisher model to investigate the effect of epistatic interactions in the inter-chromosomal LD in our selection experiment.
 The simulation was based on the code from Lou et al. (2020), using the SLiM modeling framework.
-We start by creating a neutral burn-in population with 5000 individuals, two equal chromosomes with 300 k positions, a base mutation rate of 1.5×10-9, and a between position recombination rate of 10-8.
+We start by creating a neutral burn-in population with 5000 individuals, two equal chromosomes with 300 k sites, a base mutation rate of 1.5×10-9, and a between-siterecombination rate of 10-8.
 This burn-in population is allowed to evolve under a Wright-Fisher neutral model for 50k generations.
 With these parameters we expect about 0.5 recombinations per generation, and after 50k generations we have about 3k segregating neutral SNPs in mutation-drift equilibrium with a minor allele frequency above 5%.
-The burn-in process is repeated for each simulation replicate, so each replicate simulation starts with a different initial population.
-For each initial population, we also do experimental replicates, which start from the same starting population.
+The burn-in process was repeated for each simulation replicate, so each replicate simulation started with a different initial population.
+For each initial population, we also did experimental replicates, which started from the same starting population.

-Using these starting populations, we sample 1000 of the segregating mutations to be QTLs contributing to the phenotypic effect of a polygenic trait, with all QTLs having the same phenotypic effect and 2 alleles.
-When then have two scenarios: (1) an additive scenario, where the value of the trait is only given by these additive QTLs, and (2) an epistatic scenario, where, in addition to the additive effects, we sample 200 pairs of QTLs (one member of the pair in each chromosome) to have an additive-by-additive epistatic effect.
-In this epistatic scenario, the value of the trait depends on these epistatic interactions.
+Using these starting populations, we sampled 1000 of the segregating mutations to be QTLs contributing to the phenotypic effect of a polygenic trait, with all QTLs having the same phenotypic effect and 2 alleles.
+We considered two scenarios: (1) an additive scenario, where the value of the trait is only given by these additive QTLs, and (2) an epistatic scenario, where, in addition to the additive effects, we sampled 200 pairs of QTLs (one member of the pair in each chromosome) to have an additive-by-additive epistatic effect.
+In this epistatic scenario, the value of the trait depended on these epistatic interactions.
 Both scenarios proceed with truncation selection on the polygenic trait for 100 generations, with the 500 individuals with the smallest trait value being removed before reproduction in each generation.
-This strength of selection was chosen so that at the end of the simulation we had only a few fixations (around 10), because in the selection experiment we detect few fixations.
+This strength of selection was chosen so that at the end of the simulation we had only a few fixations (around 10), mimicking the observation in our fly selection experiment.

-During the selection phase of the simulation we sample allele frequencies at regular intervals (every 10 generations) and use these to calculate the correlation between allele frequencies at the QTL pairs.
-At generation 100, we also measure the gametic disequilibrium between the same pairs of QTLs in both simulations, with the only difference being the presence of the epistatic interaction in one of the scenarios.
+During the selection phase of the simulation we sampled allele frequencies at regular intervals (every 10 generations) and used these to calculate the correlation between allele frequencies at the QTL pairs.
+At generation 100, we also measured the gametic disequilibrium between the same pairs of QTLs in both simulations, with the only difference being the presence of the epistatic interaction in one of the scenarios.
 We compare the mean gametic disequilibrium between these QTL pairs to a distribution of the mean gametic disequilibrium between random pairs of SNPs across chromosomes.
-To create this distribution, we sample 200 SNPs in each chromosome and calculate the gametic disequilibrium between the pairs, this process is repeated 10k times.
-We create a separate distribution for each scenario.
+To create this distribution, we sampled 200 SNPs in each chromosome and calculated the gametic disequilibrium between the pairs, this process was repeated 10k times.
+We created a separate distribution for each scenario.

-Identifying well supported epistatic pairs
+Identifying well-supported epistatic SNP pairs